 Every winter CHOG hold an excellent and varied programme of illustrated talks given by well-known local naturalists.
 Details of the current programme can be found on the Meetings page of this site.

 Though CHOG relies heavily on the ornithologists and other specialists who maintain the scientific reputation of the group, most of its members belong simply because they care about wildlife and its survival around Christchurch Harbour.
-CHOG currently has almost 300 members and if you would like to join, please go to the Join CHOG page on this site.
+CHOG currently has over 260 members and if you would like to join, please go to the Join CHOG page on this site.

 CHOG Committee page >> Chairman, Chris Chapleo, receiving a donation from the Captain's Club Hotel for the placement of bat boxes around Wick.